Article Overview: Living in Vermont | Moving to Vermont

 Before we dive into the pros and cons of moving to Vermont, it might be helpful to know three (neutral) things about daily life in Vermont.
 These are neither good nor bad — merely factual statements.

-Vermont is rural (it’s one of the least populous states in the US)
+Vermont is one of the least populous states in the country

 How rural you might ask?
 Well, Vermont is the second-least populous state in the country.
 If you’re moving to Vermont for peace and quiet, chances are good that you’ll find what you’re looking for.